LogtalkDotOrg/logtalk3/manuals/_sources/userman/declarative.rst.txt

 imperative object-oriented languages where usually classes are static and objects are dynamic.
-This view of an object as a set of predicates also forgo a distinction between *data* and *procedures* that is central to imperative object-oriented languages but moot in declarative logic languages.
+This view of an object as a set of predicates also forgo a distinction between *data* and *procedures* that is central to imperative object-oriented languages but moot in declarative, homoiconic logic languages.

 The second critical generalization concerns the relation between objects and other entities such as protocols (interfaces).
 The idea is that entity relations define *reuse patterns* and the *roles* played by the participating entities.
 A common reuse pattern is *inheritance*.
-In this case, an entity inherits, and thus reuses, resources from other entity.
+In this case, an entity inherits, and thus reuses, resources from an ancestor entity.
 In a reuse pattern, each participating entity plays a specific *role*.
 The same entity, however, can play multiple roles depending on its relations with other entities.
 For example, an object can play the role of a class for its instances, the role of a subclass for its superclasses, and the role of an instance for its metaclass.
 Another common reuse pattern is